This keto meat pie with a cheesy topping and no crust is big on beef flavor and contains no starchy fillers!

 Making this meat pie is so easy!
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-Start by mixing the egg with the salt, spices, mustard and tomato paste.
+You start by mixing the egg with salt, spices, mustard, and tomato paste.

 Next, cook the ground beef and drain.
 Mix it with the egg mixture and add in some of the cheddar.

-Transfer the ground beef mixture to a greased pie plate and top with more cheese.
-Bake for about 30 minutes at 350°F.
+Transfer the ground beef mixture to a greased pie plate and top it with more cheese.
+Bake for about 30 minutes in a preheated 350°F oven.
+Let it rest before slicing and serving.

 I usually use lean ground beef in this recipe (85/15).
 I tried this recipe once with extra-lean ground beef and felt it came out too dry and not as flavorful.
 So I don't recommend it.